Historical Chart Prices

 - Select the symbol or symbol pattern in the list of Symbols.

-- Enable the option Start New Daily Bar at Session Start.
+- Enable the option Start New Daily Bar at Start Time.
 This must be enabled.

 - Press OK to save the settings.

-- Now that you have defined Session Times for particular symbol, then in a Historical Daily chart, at the last bar in the chart, a new bar will begin at the Start Time if you are connected to a real-time data feed.
+- Now in a Historical Daily chart for the symbol set above, at the last bar in the chart, a new bar will begin at the New Daily Bar Start Time when a new trade occurs and connected to the data feed.